How Can a Workers' Compensation Attorney Help?

 - If your employer is not being proactive in getting your medical treatment

 - If a death resulted from the accident, which qualifies families for death benefits

 - If you are about to exceed 1 year and still have not filed a claim

 Statute of Limitations in California

 Like most personal injury accidents, there are state statutes governing how long a victim has to file a claim.
-The period in which an employee can file a workers’ compensation claim to collect medical benefits in Los Angeles is one year from the date of the injury.
+The period in which an employee can file a workers’ compensation claim to collect medical benefits in the greater Los Angeles area is one year from the date of the injury.

 If the statute of limitations expires, employees lose eligibility.